Genealogy-valued Feller diffusion: Concepts and main results

-For general initial (random) states $\mfU_0^T$ with law supported on $\U\setminus \{\ntree\}$ the process $\mfU^T$ is defined similarly to \eqref{eq:3pnu} applied to the total mass and genealogy parts. \end{enumerate} \end{theorem}

-The above result identifies the $\U$-valued Feller diffusion conditioned to survive up to time $T$ as a time-inhomogeneous Markov process which is a \emph{super-critical, state-dependent branching process} and the state dependence and time-inhomogeneity are present only in the super-criticality per individual.
-We can also use this process to better understand the excursions as described in the following result. \begin{corollary}[Entrance law and conditional law] Denoting by $P_\ntree^T$ the excursion law of the $\U$-valued Feller diffusion $\mfU$ normalized by $P_\ntree (\bar \mfU_T>0)$ and restricted to paths on $[0,T]$ we have $P_\ntree^T = \mathcal L[(\mfU_t^T)_{t \in [0,T]}]$. \end{corollary}
+The above result identifies the process defined as the $\U$-valued Feller diffusion conditioned to survive up to time $T$ as a time-inhomogeneous Markov process which is a \emph{super-critical, state-dependent branching process} and the state dependence and time-inhomogeneity are present only in the super-criticality per individual.
+We can also use $\wh\mfu^T$ to better understand the excursions as described in the following result.